keyz/c311-get-started/README.md

 ## 3. Configure Emacs
 Configuring Emacs from scratch could take you a loooong time.
-For your convenience, I've uploaded a minimal `init.el` file that provides some basic functionalities (for racket-mode) and fixes.
+For your convenience, I've uploaded a minimal `init.el` file that provides some basic functionalities (for `racket-mode`) and fixes.

 1. Grab the file [`init.el`](./init.el) from this repo
 2. Put it in the `~/.emacs.d/` folder
 3. Restart your Emacs.app and wait for it to install packages (warnings are normal).

 Should you need to make your own customizations, you should edit `init.el`.
-Should you need to add your own (cool) packages, the simplest way to add new packages is by the following:
+Should you need to add a new package, the simplest way to add new packages is by the following:

 1. Open Emacs.app
 2. Using `M-x` then type `package-install-package`